Jim enjoys a new lease of life with Lisburn Tandem Group

 The Lisburn Tandem Group meets weekly in Wallace Park, Lisburn on a Wednesday night from 7.00-8.00pm.
 Tandems can be signed out by registered volunteers from the Lisburn Leisureplex reception any day of the week.
 To find out more about joining the group, the Annual June Tandem sportive or becoming a volunteer email firstname.lastname@example.org or ring 028 9260 0388.

-To find more opportunities for inclusive cycling check CTC's Inclusive Cycling Directory.
+To find more opportunities for inclusive cycling check Cycling UK's Inclusive Cycling Directory.